pachterlab/kallisto/manual.md

 provided (one vs. two respectively).
 FASTQ files can be either plaintext or gzipped.

-In the case of single-end reads, the -l option must be used to specify the average framgent length.
+In the case of single-end reads, the -l option must be used to specify the average fragment length.
 Typical Illumina libraries produce fragment lengths ranging from 180--200 bp but it's best to determine this from a library quantification with an instrument such as an Agilent Bioanalyzer.
 For paired-end reads, the average fragment length can be directly estimated from the reads and the program will do so if -l is not used (this is the preferred run mode).

 The number of bootstrap samples is specified using -b.
 Note that because of the large amount of data that may be produced when the number of bootstrap samples is high, __kallisto__ outputs bootstrap results in HDF5 format.
 The `h5dump` command can be used afterwards to convert this output to plaintext, however most convenient is to analyze bootstrap results with __sleuth__.